The boring babbling that drowns passion

 It’s the instinctive creative nature of a writer that provokes writing.

 “I have to have this release.
 I must write.
-I cannot never write.
-I will not be whole,” says South African author Rayda Jacobs, whose award winning novel ‘Confessions of a Gambler’ has not only received huge local acclaim – winning the 2004 Sunday Times Literary award and the prestigious Herman Charles Bosman Award – but her inspirational story was optioned by Executive producer Costa Theo, who identified the award-winning novel and was instrumental in securing the project and bringing the film to life.
+I can never write.
+I will not be whole,” says South African author Rayda Jacobs, whose award-winning novel ‘Confessions of a Gambler’ has not only received huge local acclaim – winning the 2004 Sunday Times Literary award and the prestigious Herman Charles Bosman Award – but her inspirational story was optioned by Executive producer Costa Theo, who identified the award-winning novel and was instrumental in securing the project and bringing the film to life.

 It is understandable why writers enjoy talking about what they aspire to write about.